 Cool Tricks: Microsoft Translator has free apps for Windows, iOs, and Android.
 Want a translation app for your Apple Watch?
 You need Microsoft Translator.
 The apps can translate speech, text, and images.

 Microsoft Translator lacks Google Translate’s real-time video translation feature.
 However, Microsoft wins a major point over Google with the superior design of its real-time conversation mode.
 According to Lifehacker, this feature makes it easier to have natural conversations with the people you meet on your travels.

 Languages: Microsoft Translator only supports 61 languages, one of which is Klingon.
-Which is cool, but not likely to help Earthbound travelers unless you’re traveling to a sci-fi convention.
+Which is cool, but not likely to help Earthbound travellers unless you’re travelling to a sci-fi convention.
 Also, not all features are available for all languages.
 For example, speech recognition and conversation mode are only available for 10 languages.

 This page will tell you how much support a particular language has.